-The Pilanesberg Game Reserve features a large variety of lodges to meet everyone's requirements including families, honeymoon couples as well as conference delegates.
+The Pilanesberg National Park features a large variety of lodges to meet everyone's requirements including families, honeymoon couples as well as conference delegates.
 The reserve is an excellent destination for travellers with children as it is only a one and a half hours drive away from Johannesburg in a malaria free region of South Africa.
-The extinct volcano, is home to a high concentration of game, making game viewing an unforgettable experience.
+The Pilanesberg is an extinct volcano, is home to a high concentration of game, making game viewing an unforgettable experience.

-Two hours from Johannesburg in the North West Province of South Africa.
+The Park is a little more than two hours from Johannesburg Airport in the North West Province.
 The Nature reserve includes the Sun City Resort.
-The is Malaria free making it suitable for children of all ages.
+The park is Malaria free making it suitable for children of all ages.

 - How large is the park?
 577 km square.